The area contracted with the Air Force Academy to run a ski school teaching cadets the basicsBy Rob Carrigan, firstname.lastname@example.org

 "The Rocky Mountain Regions's newest ski facility, the Holiday Hill Ski Area is now open," proclaimed the Ute Pass Courier on January 21, 1965.
 The paper attributed the news to the owners Harlan and Kay Nimrod.

-I spoke to Kay Nimrod last week about her family's experiences running the area from 1963 to 1972.
+I spoke to Kay Nimrod a few years ago, about her family's experiences running the area from 1963 to 1972.

 "It was a lot of hard work.
 Didn't know how complicated it would be before we got into it.
 Things like finding insurance — we were down to only being able to find two companies, Lloyd's of London, and Capella, that would even consider writing a policy.
 You get older, I guess you smarten up," Kay said.

 But she did have fond memories related to their experience.